MHCommunity/mousehunt-improved/CONTRIBUTING.md

 - `id` - The ID of the category.
 This should be unique and can only contain lowercase letters, numbers, and dashes.
 - `icon` - The URL of the icon to use for the category.
 - `color` - A hex color code to use for the category.
+- `color-dark` - An optional hex color code used instead of `color` when dark mode is enabled, for when the normal color doesn't have enough contrast against the dark mode text.
+Subcategories can also have `color` and `color-dark`.
 - `mice` - An array of mice that should be sorted into this category.
 Each mouse can either be a string with the mouse type, or an object with the following properties:
   - `mouse` - The mouse type.
   - `subcategory` - The ID of the subcategory to sort the mouse into.